kiart-tantasi/league-of-legends-app/README.md

 # Roadmap

-- MongoDB for caching match details
 - Search suggestion
+- Graph of damage done and recieved (mvp)
 - Migrate React to Nextjs and deployment from EC2 to Vercel
 - CSRF token
-- Graph of damage done and recieved (mvp)

 # Environment variables